sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 Note: Downtime is bad for all sorts of reasons.

-Users go away.
+**Users go away**.

-You might get paged in the middle of the night.
+You **might get paged** in the middle of the night.

-If you know that deploying code can cause a bad experience for users who are online, or cause system errors or corrupted data, you won't deploy as much.
+If you know that deploying code can cause a bad experience for users who are online, or cause system errors or corrupted data, you **won't deploy as much**.

-### Important, but
+## Important, but
 ## out of scope:

 * Redundant infrastructure.
 * Backups.
 * Disaster recovery.

 Note: Lots of things can cause downtime.
 Database.
-Network.
-Imperfect engineers (e.g., me).
-Lots of factors needed to prevent it in entirely.
+Network. **Lots of factors needed** to prevent it in entirely.
 Some of them are out of scope for this presentation.

 ## In scope: